jacobvc/Neopixel-Display-System/README.md

 is implemented using JSON objects rather than a GET construct.

-The features consist primarily of Displaying text in choice of color (or rainbow) with specified alignment (left, cneter, right, scroll), displaying a selected builtin bitmap image, again with specified alignment, seting one of four virtual LEDs to on, off, or blink, and turning a mechanical relay or analog switch on or off.
+The features consist primarily of Displaying text in choice of color (or rainbow) with specified alignment (left, center, right, scroll), displaying a selected builtin bitmap image, again with specified alignment, seting one of four virtual LEDs to on, off, or blink, and turning a mechanical relay or analog switch on or off.